 There are even recommendations to avoid this plant if you already take diabetes medication to avoid a sudden drop in blood glucose.

-As you probably know, low blood sugar levels in people with diabetes, or hypoglycemia, is also dangerous as it can cause seizures and loss of consciousness.
+As we probably know, low blood sugar levels in people with diabetes, or hypoglycemia, is also dangerous as it can cause seizures and loss of consciousness.

 There are some minor studies which suggest the opposite – that stinging nettle might raise blood glucose in some people with diabetes.